• 651-558-2200

 Subs

-Each team has 4, 5, or 6 regular team members (officially registered and paid) on its roster.
+Each team generally has 4, 5, or 6 regular team members (officially registered and paid) on its roster.
 Any of those regular team members may play in any game, and may play any position (lead, second, third, skip).
+Teams are allowed to play with three players; you are not required to use a sub and play with four.
+If you play with three players, the first and second players must throw three rocks each, and the skip must throw two rocks.
+The skip cannot throw three rocks.

 For Regular League Games